christopherhuntley/is135-docs/StagUpBootstrap/Part7.md

   }
   ```

-  > We used hsl() instead of a hex color code for convenience.
-The third, parameter, can
+  > We used hsl(...) instead of a hex color code for convenience.
+The third parameter can
   be used to create lighter or darker shades of the same color.

 * Click on the `:hover` state to toggle it off.
 The click the `:active` state to toggle it on.